• Skip to primary navigation

 Instructions

-• Add the sliced sausages to a large non-stick skillet over medium high heat.
+• Add the sliced Chinese sausages to a large non-stick skillet over medium-high heat.
 Cook, stirring occasionally until fat begins to render and sausages are golden brown, about 3 minutes.

-• While the sausages are cooking, whisk eggs in a medium bowl with the green onions and fish sauce.
+• While the sausages are cooking, 8 large eggs in a medium bowl with the sliced green onions and 2 Tablespoons fish sauce.
 Set aside.

-• Add the shallot and garlic to the sausages in the skillet.
+• Add the minced shallot and minced garlic to the sausages in the skillet.
 Cook until fragrant, about 30 seconds.
-Add tomatoes and stir-fry until they soften, about 2-3 minutes.
+Add diced tomatoes and stir-fry until they soften, about 2-3 minutes.

 Nutrition